timmonfette1/Cryptopals/README.md

 ## Current Status

-Current status as of 08/20/2022: 6/66 Challenges Completed.
+Current status as of 08/21/2022: 9/66 Challenges Completed.

-## Building an Executing
+## Building and Executing

 To building the solution, simply clone the repository and open the solution in Visual Studio.
 There are no external requirements, just build the solution.